Home » Blog » Evidence Storage Best Practices & Tips

 When it comes to evidence storage best practices, keep these tips in mind:

-- Place a high priority on security but having multiple locks and electronic access points to keep track of who is accessing the evidence.
+Place a high priority on security but having multiple locks and electronic access points to keep track of who is accessing the physical evidence.

-- Have a clear plan on how to process the incoming evidence, document the existing evidence, and purge the evidence that is no longer needed.
+Have a clear plan on how to process the incoming forensic evidence, document the existing evidence, and purge the evidence that is no longer needed.

 How Southwest Solutions Group Can Help

-We believe protecting the chain of custody is critical to justice.
+We believe protecting the chain of custody is critical to the criminal justice system.
 To help provide this protection, we offer storage solutions for police departments and correctional facilities across the country.